 Beginning in February 2019, the Company issued various demand promissory notes to affiliated entities in the aggregate principal amount of \$20,250.
-These promissory notes accrue interest at a rate of 7% per annum and are payable on demand.
-As of March 31, 2021, \$2,821 of cumulative interest related to the demand promissory notes has been recorded as PIK interest, of which \$381 was recognized in 2021.
+These promissory notes accrued interest at a rate of 7% per annum and were payable on demand.
+As of November 24, 2021, \$3,835 of cumulative interest related to the demand promissory notes was recorded as PIK interest, of which \$1,395 was recognized during the year ended December 31, 2021.